alirezaazadi/SimpleChatroom/README.md

 # SimpleChatroom

-This is my network course project and my first serious effort in building a graphical application :)
+Network course Client-Server based chat application project.

-I used from Java and JavaFX to impliment it and used some extra libraries :
+I used from Java and JavaFX to implement it and used some extra libraries :

 JavaFX Material Design Library : [JFoenix](https://github.com/jfoenixadmin/JFoenix)

 Logging Library : [log4j](https://github.com/apache/log4j)

-**Minumum required java is: `java 8`**
+**Minimum required java is: `java 8`**

 You can :